-- Gilgamesh of Fate/stay night can use this to great effect.
-It helps that each and every one of those weapons is a potentially lethal Noble Phantasm that all the other heroes only have one of.
+- Gilgamesh of Fate/stay night can use this to great effect with his alternate dimension full of weapons.
+It helps that each and every one of them a potentially lethal Noble Phantasm that all the other heroes only have one or maybe two of.

 - In Dissidia: Final Fantasy, Firion is the walking variation of this trope.
-He carries no less than eight weapons on his person constantly.
+He carries no less than eight weapons on his person at all times.
 Numerous characters ask if they ever get heavy (or, in Kefka's case, "Eew!
 Aren't you hot?").

 - Professor Layton and the Diabolical Box features this trope in one of its puzzles.
 However, the trope is subverted due to many of the swords on the wall being ornamental.
 In fact, all of them - the only real sword is the one held by the suit of armor next to the wall.

 - Diablo II has a wall of weapons - in Hell!
 They're arranged nicely over the fireplace in the Heaven-owned Pandemonium Fortress.
 Why your character can't pluck one of them off the wall is never asked, of course...

 - Becuase you'd be stealing from the forces of Heaven, maybe?

 - In Star Wars: Galaxies (Before They Changed It, Now It Sucks), Weaponsmiths had a tendency to advertise in their houses/shops by creating walls of guns (and swords).

 - In The Godfather game, the safehouses you purchase will contain a few of each gun type lying neatly around.